algorithmiaio/secret-store-provider-vault/README.md

 To remove the container:
 `./integration-teardown.sh`

-To inspect the data table:
+To inspect the vault table:
-`integration-db-client.sh`
+`integration-vault-cli.sh`

+Example:
+`./integration-vault-cli.sh kv list /secret/algorithmia`